Seren-Hughes/boops-and-snoots-rescue/TESTING.md

 ## Bugs
 🐞

+**Adopt Page HTML**

+Incorrectly nested and unclosed div and section elements

+- **Issue:** W3C HTML Validator flagged errors due to unclosed div and section tags, and the use of section elements where no heading was needed.
+- **Fix:** Closed all open tags correctly and replaced unnecessary section elements with div to ensure proper document structure.
+- **Result:** The page now passes W3C validation without errors.

 #### Video Thumbnail on Mobile
 **Issue:** The video modal did not display a thumbnail on iPhone (Safari/Chrome).